 Infirmary and Nursing Staff

 There are six health-related forms that need to be completed and uploaded within the Campanion App or your CampInTouch account as soon as able.
 We do ask that you complete and/or upload these forms at least four weeks prior to your arrival at camp.
-The medical forms are especially important in case healthcare staff need to contact you to discuss medications or special needs.
+The medical forms are especially important in case healthcare staff need to contact you to discuss medications or special needs prior to arrival.

 - Health History with Vaccination Record